 Proposed expansion of existing gold mining operations within the heritage area resulted in the development conservation and archaeological management plans to form the basis of a heritage agreement with the State Government, allowing the development to proceed.
 Out of these plans have come a raft of mitigation measures including aerial and 3D recording and an extensive archaeological salvage program.

 The project has been innovative in working closely with the proponent and authorities throughout the planning process and collaborating with the Queensland Museum, University of Queensland and local community in providing long-term education, research and tourism opportunities with the data and artefacts recovered.

 To find out more about this project follow the links below or contact us.

 Case Study: Buck Reef West Expansion Project – Ravenswood Goldmine

 News: Early settlers to be recognised at Ravenswood

-The joint ASHA/AIMA conference takes place 26-28 September 2018 at UNE Campus, Parramatta NSW and includes presentations, artefacts workshops, archaeological walking tours of Parramatta and a tour of the Australian National Maritime Museum’s conservation labs.
-For more information and registration, visit the conference website.
+The joint ASHA/AIMA conference took place 26-28 September 2018 at UNE Campus, Parramatta NSW and included presentations, artefacts workshops, archaeological walking tours of Parramatta and a tour of the Australian National Maritime Museum’s conservation labs.
+For more information, visit the conference website.